Archdiocese of Mobile

-The Metropolitan Archdiocese of Mobile (Latin: Archidiœcesis Metropolitae Mobiliensis) is a Latin Church ecclesiastical territory, or archdiocese, of the Catholic Church in southern Alabama in the United States.
-It is the metropolitan see of the Province of Mobile, which includes the suffragan bishopric sees of the Diocese of Biloxi, the Diocese of Jackson, and the Diocese of Birmingham in Alabama.
-It was established as the Archdiocese of Mobile on November 16, 1980.
-The Archbishop of Mobile is the pastor of the Cathedral Basilica of the Immaculate Conception located in Mobile, Alabama.
+The Archdiocese of Mobile (Latin: Archidiœcesis Mobiliensis) is an archdiocese of the Catholic Church in southern Alabama in the United States.
+It was established as the Archdiocese of Mobile in 1980.
+The Cathedral Basilica of the Immaculate Conception in Mobile, Alabama, is the mother church.

 Territory

 The Archdiocese of Mobile encompasses 22,969 square miles with 76 parishes and seven missions and a total Catholic population of approximately 107,870.
 It comprises the counties of Autauga, Baldwin, Barbour, Bullock, Butler, Choctaw, Clarke, Coffee, Conecuh, Covington, Crenshaw, Dale, Dallas, Elmore, Escambia, Geneva, Henry, Houston, Lee, Lowndes, Macon, Mobile, Monroe, Montgomery, Pike, Russell, Washington, and Wilcox.

 Statistics

 As of 2023, 5.8% people within the territory encompassed by the Archdiocese of Mobile are Catholic (107,870 out of 1,852,080 total population).
 This represents a growth of 20% since the year 2000 when 4.8% of the population identified as Catholic.